JoshuaKoh/async-werewolf/roles.md

 * **RACE:** Human
 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** No
 You are a human who fights for your new werewolf overlords.
-Once per game compose a message that "I am the butcher, and I think player 1 is role A, player 2 is role b".
-The moderator will confirm that you are the butcher to village, and will evaluate every statement one by one (starting with the first statement).
+You have a once per game ability that can only be used during the day: Compose a message to the moderator "I am the butcher, and I think player 1 is role A, player 2 is role b".
+The moderator will tell the village you are the butcher.
+The moderator will evaluate every statement one by one (starting with the first statement).
 If the first statement is true, that player is immediately eliminated (special abilities can prevent this).
-If that statement is false, the moderator stops parsing.
-The moderator will continue evaluating statements until you get one incorrect, or you conclude with "and that's all I know".
+If that statement is false, the moderator stops parsing and does nothing.
+The moderator will continue evaluating statements until you get one incorrect, or he reaches the end of your message.
-You should post the message in one block.
+You should post the message in one block to the mod.
 Once your butcher block has been posted, you have no special powers, and just a regular human hoping for a werewolf victory.
  You don't know who the Werewolves are, and they won't know who you are, either.

 ## Betrayer
 * **TEAM:** Werewolf
 * **RACE:** Human